Richard-wv/stress_sighting_hypothesis/README.md

 - **Low Stress Group p-value**: 0.0000
 - **High Stress Group p-value**: 0.0005

-Both groups showed significant deviation from normality, ruling out the use of a t-test.
+Both groups showed significant deviation from normality (positive skewness and low kurtosis), ruling out the use of a t-test.

 ---